genomicsclass/leanpub/manuscript/getting_started.md

 dat <- read.csv("femaleMiceWeights.csv")
 ```

-Note that if you did not receive any message then you probably read-in the file successfully.
+Note that if you did not receive any message then you probably read in the file successfully.

 #### Option 2: Download from within R